pykeen/pykeen/docs/source/tutorial/making_predictions.rst

 After training a model, there are three high-level interfaces for making predictions:

-1. :func:`pykeen.models.Model.predict_tails` for a given head/relation pair
+1. :func:`pykeen.models.base.Model.predict_tails` for a given head/relation pair
-2. :func:`pykeen.models.Model.predict_heads` for a given relation/tail pair
+2. :func:`pykeen.models.base.Model.predict_heads` for a given relation/tail pair
-3. :func:`pykeen.models.Model.score_all_triples` for prioritizing links
+3. :func:`pykeen.models.base.Model.score_all_triples` for prioritizing links

-Scientifically, :func:`pykeen.models.Model.score_all_triples` is the most interesting in a scenario where predictions could be tested and validated experimentally.
+Scientifically, :func:`pykeen.models.base.Model.score_all_triples` is the most interesting in a scenario where predictions could be tested and validated experimentally.

 .. code-block:: python

     from pykeen.pipeline import pipeline

     results = pipeline(dataset='Nations', model='RotatE')
     model = results.model